umm/firebase_core/README.md

 ## Requirement

-* プロジェクトの Scripting Runtime Version に応じてモジュールの追加インストールが必須になります。
+* You must install additional module as a function of the `Scripting Runtime Version` setting of your project.

 | Scripting Runtime Version | Module |
 | --- | --- |